Observing hidden neuronal states in experiments: Introduction

 This article applies a new experimental technique of using feedback control to find unstable states to electrophysiology experiments on neuronal cells.
 Our aim is to support systematic validation of neuron models by comparing bifurcation diagrams and observing their between-cell variability.
 We focus on unstable parts of input-dependent families of steady-state solutions obtained by feedback-controlled experiments and compare them with indirect evidence from standard measurements from open-loop experiments.
 This extends recent work of Ori \emph{et al.}~\cite{ori2018,ori2020} constructing phase diagrams from neuronal data, and complements other approaches such as using data to verify the bifurcation structure of neuronal models~\cite{levenstein2019,hesse2022}, model-based data analysis~\cite{sip2023} or parameter estimation from data~\cite{ladenbauer2019}.

-Our technique is simplification of the so-called \textit{control-based continuation (CBC)} method, an approach which has been recently demonstrated in mechanical experiments~\cite{sieber2008a}, vibrations and buckling experiments~\cite{RENSON2019449}, pedestrian flow experiments~\cite{panagiotopoulos2022control}, atomic-force microscopy \cite{bottcher2025exposing}, cylindrical pipe flow simulations~\cite{willis_duguet_omelchenko_wolfrum_2017}, and feasibility studies for synthetic gene networks~\cite{de2022control,blyth2023numerical}.
+Our technique is a simplification of the so-called \textit{control-based continuation (CBC)} method, an approach which has been recently demonstrated in mechanical experiments~\cite{sieber2008a}, vibrations and buckling experiments~\cite{RENSON2019449}, pedestrian flow experiments~\cite{panagiotopoulos2022control}, atomic-force microscopy \cite{bottcher2025exposing}, cylindrical pipe flow simulations~\cite{willis_duguet_omelchenko_wolfrum_2017}, and feasibility studies for synthetic gene networks~\cite{de2022control,blyth2023numerical}.
 Indeed, CBC is a procedure that combines feedback control~\cite{phillips1999} and pseudo-arclength continuation~\cite{allgower2003} in a model-free environment, that is, only reliant upon noisy experimental data in a closed-loop control setup.
 The objective is to compute experimental bifurcation diagrams, that is, both families of stable and unstable states (either stationary or periodic) together with bifurcation points joining such families.
 Importantly, the control is noninvasive in the sense that it vanishes once an equilibrium or periodic of the uncontrolled system has been reached; the control is decreased iteratively using a Newton's method.
 In our case, the approach is simpler and does not require the use of Newton iterations since we consider a slow ramp on the control target.
 Hence we exploit de presence of two timescales in the experimental procedure in order to obtain directly an approximation of the steady-state bifurcation curve, and we explain why such a bifurcation curve is obtained at low cost; see below.
+Our approach is hence useful for both modelers and experimentalists, as it relies upon standard protocols routinely used in patch-clamp electrophysiology.
+It can further decipher the excitability class of a given real neuron as well as help fitting a model to data by using both current-clamp and voltage-clamp protocols.